hexie1995/Sequential-Link-Prediction/Readme.md

 The AUC scores order that you will get after the completely unobserved case will be the same order, except that you will ignore the third column, `Tensorial-SBM`, because that would be a meaningless result that is repeating the partially observed case.

 Note also: feel free to use this ensemble learning method stacked with other features of your liking.
-Theoritically any features that could generated with a partially observed network would work with that case, and note also completely unobserved case would require features that could be generated from the previous time slot.
+Theoretically, any features that could be generated with a partially observed network would work with that case, and note also that the completely unobserved case would require features that could be generated from the previous time layers.

-**If there's any question, feel free to leave a message on GitHub or email directly.**
+**If there are any questions, feel free to leave a message on GitHub or email directly.**

 </div>